 Are you thinking "I love this, oh my goodness this is precious, squee!"
 This is something you should be saying about a photo when you choose to flag it in Lightroom to edit further.

 Or are you thinking "this photo is just "meh", I hope I can fix it later".
 If you are saying this, then don’t even flag it for editing!

 I always recommend to start your editing session with the photo you love the most!
 Keep in mind this photo may not always be the one that you nailed straight out of the camera.
 So you need to have some internal dialog with yourself.

 Here are some things I've personally thought about when evaluating my own photos:

 Positives: I love this image because the expressions are true and the focus is clear.

-Negative: It is underexposed, crooked, and overly warm.
+Negatives: The photo is underexposed, crooked, and overly warm.

 Solution: I will be sure to know what crop will fit this shot best, and offer that information to the client at the time of ordering.

-After editing a session, always try to put your mindset to positive after an editing session, don’t walk away thinking of the photos you didn’t nail.
-Instead of that looked horrible, I ruined 75% of the shots… say well, I nailed a quarter of these shots and next time I am going to check my focus more closely, be sure to stay on top of my settings, and slow down to plan out my composition.
+After editing a session, always try to put your mindset back to positive..
+Don’t walk away thinking about the photos you didn’t nail.
+Instead of thinking 75% of the images look horrible, say to yourself "I nailed a quarter of these shots and next time I am going to check my focus more closely, be sure to stay on top of my camera settings, and slow down to plan out the composition of my image.